ccqpein/leetcode-picker/README.md

 ## Usage ##

-Firstly, login leetcode and find out the cookie `csrftoken`, it looks like `c6J80TGFMuNrdy4O9cuedV9fSSDw112xRUmTqkcgUs9sYbxxxxxxxxxxxx`.
+Firstly, login leetcode and find out the cookie `csrftoken` in cache, it looks like `c6J80TGFMuNrdy4O9cuedV9fSSDw112xRUmTqkcgUs9sYbxxxxxxxxxxxx`.
 Then:

+`leetcode-picker --id 1 -c rust --token c6J80TGFMuNrdy4O9cuedV9fSSDw112xRUmTqkcgUs9sYbxxxxxxxxxxxx`.

+Or you can put token inside separate file `./vault/csrftoken`

 ```shell
 echo 'c6J80TGFMuNrdy4O9cuedV9fSSDw112xRUmTqkcgUs9sYbxxxxxxxxxxxx' > ./vault/csrftoken
 ```

-then the `./vault/csrftoken` file is your token file.
+then the `./vault/csrftoken` file is your token file, and run like `leetcode-picker --id 1 -c rust` will do the same thing as command before.

 Unless you give `--id` or `--name`, you always need `-r` for randomly pick.